zhangyaobit/km/README.md

-# Knowledge Map 🗺️

-An AI-powered application that generates interactive visual knowledge dependency trees for any concept you want to learn.
-Uses Large Language Models to analyze learning paths and D3.js to create beautiful, explorable visualizations.
+# MindTrail 🧭

+An AI-powered learning platform that visualizes the landscape of human understanding.
+MindTrail creates dynamic "learning trails" that guide you through the exact concepts you need to reach any destination, from quantum physics to machine learning.

-## Overview
+## About MindTrail

+MindTrail is an applied research lab reimagining how humans learn and explore science.
+We believe understanding science should feel less like scaling a cliff and more like following a well-marked trail through a national park.

-Knowledge Map helps learners understand the prerequisites and dependencies needed to master any subject.
-Simply enter a concept, and the AI will generate a comprehensive tree showing:
+MindTrail helps learners discover the prerequisites and dependencies needed to master any subject.
+Simply enter a concept, and our AI will generate a personalized learning trail showing:
 - Foundational knowledge required
 - Progressive learning paths
 - Relationships between concepts
-- Detailed descriptions for each node
+- Detailed explanations and interactive chat for each concept

 ## Features

 ### Backend
-- 🤖 **AI-Powered Analysis**: Uses Google's Gemini LLM to generate knowledge trees
+- 🤖 **AI-Powered Analysis**: Uses Google's Gemini LLM to generate learning trails
 - 📊 **Structured Data**: Returns hierarchical JSON trees
+- 💬 **Interactive Chat**: Ask questions about any concept with context-aware responses
 - 🔧 **Robust Parsing**: Handles various response formats with fallback mechanisms
 - ⚡ **FastAPI**: High-performance async API

 ### Frontend
-- 🎨 **Beautiful UI**: Modern gradient design with smooth animations
+- 🎨 **Clean, Modern UI**: ChatGPT-inspired interface with smooth animations
-- 🌳 **Interactive Trees**: Powered by D3.js with zoom and pan
+- 🌳 **Interactive Learning Trails**: Powered by D3.js with zoom and pan
-- 💡 **Tooltips**: Hover for detailed descriptions
+- 💡 **Deep Exploration**: Click any concept for detailed explanations
+- 💬 **AI Chat**: Ask questions about each concept
 - 📱 **Responsive**: Works on different screen sizes
-- 🎯 **User-Friendly**: Simple, intuitive interface
+- 🎯 **Intuitive**: Simple, user-friendly interface

 ## Project Structure